Nodaway Valley remains undefeated with 55-33 victory over AHSTW

 Maddax DeVault led the Wolverines with a game-high 23 points, while Lindsey Davis added 16.
 Claire Denning was the only Viking in double figures, scoring a team-high 16 points, while Kailey Jones added seven.

-The 2020-21 Iowa Girls State Basketball Tournament will take place March 1-6 at the Wells Fargo Arena in Des Moines.
+The Iowa Girls State Basketball Tournament is March 1-6 at the Wells Fargo Arena in Des Moines.

 AHSTW 4 7 14 8—33